MicrosoftDocs/intellicode/docs/custom-models.md

 IntelliCode generates its recommendations from multiple models by merging together:

-- The base model for the language you're using (which is trained on thousands of public GitHub repos)
+- The base model for the language you're using (which is trained on thousands of public GitHub repos).
-- Any team models you've trained
+- Any team models you've trained.
-- Any team models that are associated with the Git repository you’re working in
+- Any team models that are associated with the Git repository you’re working in.

-You don't need to manage which models apply to which solution or codebase because IntelliCode takes care of this issue.
+You don't need to manage which models apply to which solution or codebase because IntelliCode takes care of this.

 ## Types of team completions models